TomSumner28/Quick-Reply/README.md

 The application runs on `http://localhost:3000`.

 Uploaded files are stored in the `uploads/` directory (created automatically at runtime) and can be viewed or removed from `knowledge.html`.
 These files are used as additional context when querying ChatGPT.

+When the server starts, any files already in the `uploads/` folder are automatically loaded back into the knowledge base.